Skip to content

 This sounds difficult to manage.

-A large-scale technology purchase is incredibly difficult to manage.
-It isn’t easy to build consensus among different teams.
+It's true, it isn’t easy to build consensus among different teams.
 Internal politics and processes can make reaching alignment a tricky process.
 When you add in the chaos of sorting through the digital marketplace, it’s a wonder any projects get done at all.
 We find that many cloud technology purchases can take anywhere from nine to 18 months from beginning to end.
 Packaged applications and Infrastructure are especially difficult.
 The complexity of these solutions requires significant planning and implementing them into an existing IT environment can be a delicate and laborious process.
 Real-time applications have many interdependencies to unwind, assess and manage risks, and it takes some time to get it right.
 Investing in infrastructure is like investing in plumbing – if it’s working well enough, it’s out of sight and out of mind for executives and stakeholders outside of IT.

 It makes sense why buyers feel trepidation about bringing a salesperson into this lengthy, difficult process.
 If the process is already risky, bringing in an unknown third party might seem even riskier.
 While a third party may help speed the process up, decision-makers often don’t think it’s worth the potential risk to a project.